celticviking/celticviking.github.io/_posts/2021-03-21-first-post.md

 My default writing style is Baroque - which is to say, excessively wordy for no apparent or inherent reason, other than to satisfy my own need to ensure any interpretation on the part of the reader is effectively supported on all sides by enough description to ensure the point I'm attempting to make survives the journey from my mind to their eyes.

-The previous sentence is a perfect explanation of this.
+The previous sentence is a perfect example of Baroque writing.

 I still have to remind myself to counter this.
 I mentally prepare to catch it as I write it.
 When I glance back at a sentence I ask myself: "What can be removed to complete this?"